 Place the map on a table, but don't set up any pieces.
-Designate one player as "secretary."
-The secretary shuffles all 41 political cards in a single deck and randomly deals six facedown cards to each faction.
-Therefore, a single player controlling two factions would get 12 cards - six per faction.
+Designate one player as "dealer."
+The dealer shuffles all 39 political cards in a single deck and randomly deals six facedown cards to each nation.
+Therefore, a single player controlling two nations would get 12 cards - 6 per nation.
 Players should conceal the identity of their cards.
 Remaining cards are then placed face down on the table to start the discard pile.